- What Is It?

 When the body changes position, a variety of actions occur involving all parts of the cardiovascular system as well as the autonomic nervous system that helps regulate their function.

 The autonomic nervous system can be considered to "run in the background" of the body, regulating body processes that we take for granted.
-There is a balance between the sympathetic system (adrenergic nerves), that speed things up, and the parasympathetic system (cholinergic nerves) that slow things down.
+There is a balance between the sympathetic system (adrenergic nerves), which speeds things up, and the parasympathetic system (cholinergic nerves) which slows things down.
 These names are based on the type of chemical that is used to transmit signals at the nerve endings.

-- Acetylcholine is the chemical that is the anti-adrenaline and is involved in the parasympathetic nervous system.
+- Acetylcholine is a chemical that is an anti-adrenaline and is involved in the parasympathetic nervous system.

 These two systems are in balance, and yet need to respond to routine changes in the body that happens throughout the day.

 - When the body moves to a standing position, pressure monitors (baroreceptor cells) located in the carotid arteries and the aorta sense a subtle drop in blood pressure because of gravity, which causes blood to flow toward the legs.

 - Almost immediately, the sympathetic system is stimulated, causing the heart rate to increase, the heart muscle to contract or squeeze more forcefully, and blood vessels to constrict or narrow.

 - All of these actions serve to increase blood pressure so that an adequate amount of blood can still be pumped to the brain and other organs.

 - Without these changes, gravity would cause the blood to remain in the lowest part of the body and away from the brain, causing symptoms of lightheadedness or even passing out.